nkdAgility/NKDAgility.com/site/content/_index.md

     - title: "Evidence-based Decision Making"
       isExpandable: true
       content: |
-        At NKD Agility, we believe that the best decisions are informed by data, not assumptions.
+        The best decisions are informed by data, not assumptions.

         Our evidence-based approach ensures that every strategic decision is backed by measurable insights, enabling your teams to act with confidence.
 By leveraging key metrics, real-time feedback, and performance data, we help you navigate complex business challenges and align your decisions with your long-term goals.

         Through continuous assessment and refinement, we focus on learning what works and what doesn’t—so your organization can adapt quickly, reduce risks, and seize new opportunities.
 Whether you’re optimizing processes, scaling your teams, or launching new products, our commitment to data-driven strategies ensures that every move you make is one that will drive measurable impact.